Priya1359/SeleniumWebDriver/README.md

 I have followed Page object Model to write the tests as it is easy to maintain if any ids , xpaths changes in the future.

+Technologies : Visual Studio 2017 or any higher version , Specflow , MsTest , C# and Selenium.

 Folder structure :

 Base classes Folder: Contains browser setup and teardown methods.